 A group therapy setting can be ideal for individuals to gain a peer perspective and to encourage pursuing positive change in their own lives.
 Working with a therapist in individual treatment can be impactful, but working and interacting with others who are struggling with similar issues can offer valuable insight that cannot be found anywhere else.
 Here at GPA we facilitate small group sessions where individuals going through similar situations can share their own experiences, gain new perspective, and work in a cooperative manner towards independent goals.
 Even the simple knowledge that you are not alone in how you feel or what you are going through can often be enormously comforting.
 This peer interaction coupled with our therapists guidance during what could otherwise be difficult conversations can make all the difference in overcoming your personal struggles and developing lasting coping techniques.

 Cognitive Behavioral Therapy (CBT) is a collaborative approach that targets emotions by changing thoughts and behaviors that contribute to feelings of distress.
-The goal of CBT is to help build a skill set that allows individuals to be more aware of their thoughts and emotion and also to improve their feelings by changing the dysfunctional behavior and thought patterns.
+The goal of CBT is to help build a skill set that allows individuals to be more aware of how their thoughts, feelings and behaviors are interrelated and also to improve their feelings and dysfunctional behaviors by changing their thought patterns.

 Dialectical Behavioral Therapy (DBT) is a cognitive-behavioral approach that puts an emphasis on changing patterns of behavior through increasing the ability to regulate emotions.
 DBT is a support-oriented, collaborative, and skills-based process.
-In session, our therapists work with you to develop mindfulness, interpersonal effectiveness, distress tolerance, emotion regulation as well as other skills and strategies that can be used to help you fell more positive and in control.
+In session, our therapists work with you to develop skills in mindfulness, interpersonal effectiveness, distress tolerance, emotion regulation as well as developing other strategies to achieve greater balance in yourself and in your relationships.

 Eye Movement Desensitization and Reprocessing (EMDR) emphasizes reprocessing information from a traumatic or disturbing life event.
 EMDR facilitates access to traumatic memories and other adverse life experiences, enabling patients to begin to process those specific events.
 EMDR can enable healing from the symptoms and emotional distress that result from troubling life experiences.
-By learning and practicing proven coping mechanisms, EMDR leaves patients feeling empowered by the very experience that once caused them distress.
+EMDR leaves patients feeling empowered by the very experience that once caused them distress.